-This year, one in seven incoming freshmen represent the first generation in their family to attend college—and students who are first generation and/or from limited-income communities comprise more than a quarter of the Class of 2025—making the work of Penn First Plus incredibly important.
+This year, one in six incoming freshmen represent the first generation in their family to attend college—and students who are first generation and/or from limited-income communities comprise more than a quarter of the Class of 2026—making the work of Penn First Plus incredibly important.

 A Transformational Gift for Penn First Plus

 Thanks to a pivotal $18 million gift from Scott, W’99 and Elena Shleifer, Penn First Plus will be able to increase its support and critical resources for undergraduate students.
 In recognition of their magnificent philanthropy, our campus home for Penn First Plus students will be named the Shleifer Family Penn First Plus Center.

 An important component of the Shleifers’ gift will expand financial aid, the cornerstone of Penn First Plus.
 To inspire additional support, the Shleifers have created a unique challenge fund that will offer a match to donors who establish endowments for Penn First Plus initiatives.